|"HE WHO SAVES ONE LIFE, IT'S AS IF HE SAVED THE ENTIRE WORLD"

 placed by a person in need of a kidney.

 Since my kidney donation, I have been wanting to do more - to help save the lives of others in

-public about kidney donation.
-I have since made some kidney matches and have more in the works.
+kidney donation.
+I have since made many other kidney matches and have more in the works.
 My brother donated

 a kidney as well, to someone on my list of people who was in need of a kidney.
 And my nephew donated a kidney

 Thanks for stopping by!